harahauk/ansible-linux-common/README.md

 + Production
 ```

-This is an [Ansible](https://www.ansible.com/)-role which provides a baseline of configuration to \*nix-based systems.
+This is an [Ansible](https://www.ansible.com/)-role which provides a baseline-configuration including
-The goal is to leave a functioning and hardened system to which build your other ansible roles on.
+packages and configuration changes on `\*nix`-based systems.
+It is meant as the building block as to which other `ansible`-roles can be built on.
+Currently does not provide much of hardening of the system.
-This role is currently not compliant with any security profiles, and adheres to the authors preferences only.
+This role is currently **not** compliant with any ANSI-security profiles and adheres to the *author*s preferences only.
-While this role is not production ready it is designed to be so in the future.

 At the moment the scope of this role is to provide working SSH and syncronized time as well as setting some sensible defaults of installed functionality for basic terminal usage.
 It's not expected to include any other features.